emnify/product-docs/docs/portal/sims-and-devices/device-policies.md

 :::tip
 Develop a strategy for grouping your devices according to certain criteria related to your use cases, deployment regions, product lines, or services.
-Choose device group policy names and device tags related to these criteria.
+Choose service policy names and device tags related to these criteria.
-This will make device selections easier when performing bulk assignments to device group policies.
+This will make device selections easier when performing bulk assignments to service policies.
 :::

 :::caution Warning
-If you change a device's policy, be sure to [reset its connectivity](/portal/connected-devices#reset-connectivity) for the change to take effect.
+If you change a device's service or coverage policy, be sure to [reset its connectivity](/portal/connected-devices#reset-connectivity) for the change to take effect.
 :::

 ### Single device assignment